jwalton/node-promise-breaker/README.md

 is not provided, then the new function will return a Promise.

-Since Promises only allow a single value to be returned, if `fn` passes more than two arguments to `callback(...)`, then (as of v3.0.0) these arguments will be transformed into an array and passed to the Promise (although they will be left alone if the resulting function is called with a callback).
+Since Promises only allow a single value to be returned, if `fn` passes more than two arguments to `callback(...)`, then (as of v3.0.0) any arguments after the error will be transformed into an array and returned via the Promise as a single combined argument.
+This does not affect the case where the transformed function is called with a callback.
 For example:

     var myFunc = pb.make(function(callback) {
         // We're returning multiple values via callback